vg-json-data/sm-json-data/logicalRequirements.md

 * _lavaFrames:_ Represents the need for Samus to spend time (measured in frames) in a pool of lava.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage for lava is 2 damage every 4 frames, halved by Varia, and negated by Gravity Suit.
 * _spikeHits:_ Represents the need for Samus to intentionally take a number of hits from spikes.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage per spike hit is 60 with Power Suit, 30 with Varia, and 15 with Gravity Suit.
 * _thornHits:_ Represents the need for Samus to intentionally take a number of hits from the game's weaker spikes.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage per thorn hit is 16 with Power Suit, 8 with Varia, and 4 with Gravity Suit.
+### resetRoomAtNode object
+A `resetRoomAtNode` object represents the need for Samus to be able to exit and re-enter the room at one of the specified nodes to perform a strat.
+This is to guarantee that the room has been reset.
+It should be expected that entering the room at one of the specified nodes and making a beeline to the node where the `resetRoomAtNode` is present will fulfill the object's requirement.

+This object takes the form of an array of node IDs.
+Any of the nodes in the array can be used to fulfill the requirement.